Balaji-Raghavendran/HTML-and-CSS/README.md

 1. Fork the repository to your GitHub account.

-2. Make your changes or add your python code or a mini python project.
+2. Make your changes or add your HTML OR CSS projects.

 3. Create a pull request with a clear description of your changes.